brainsatplay/docs/source/index.md

 - Transforms function arguments into [`graphscript`](./guides/libraries/graphscript/index.md) graphs that can be targeted independently
 - Compiles source text from other languages (e.g. Python, C++, etc) into functional nodes (TBD)

-Using the [`@brainsatplay/studio`](./guides/libraries/studio/index.md), the underlying WASL structure can be inspected, modified, and extended with official [components](https://github.com/brainsatplay/components).
+Using the [`@brainsatplay/studio`](./guides/libraries/studio/index.md), the underlying WASL structure can be inspected, modified, and extended with official [components].

 ## How It Began
 At the core of `brainsatplay` is our decision to standardize the usage of ES Modules.